microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceSendingAndReceiving.md

 ## Type

 Sending and receiving raw bytes isn't very useful.
 In most cases apps will send and receive serialized data.

-Use `SendDataArgs.Type` when sending to help receivers route and identify the data's type.
+Use `SendDataArgs.Type` to help receivers identify the data's type and handle it appropriately.

 **Important:** Data types are not moderated by the service so it's up to your app to keep them straight.
 Collisions between data types will cause data errors.
 ```c#